TrippLanc/movie-revenue-prediction/README.md

 ├── scripts/            # Final Python model (MoviePredictor.py)
 ├── requirements.txt    # Dependency list
 └── README.md

-Results:
-The model currently achieves a Mean Absolute Error (MAE) of $51,155,146.27.
-While Linear Regression is a strong baseline, the results show that revenue is highly influenced by:
-- Budget: The strongest predictor of financial return.
-- Popularity: Real-time metrics significantly correlate with success.
-- Genre: Animation and Adventure genres shower higher coefficients for revenue prediction.

 How to run:
 - Clone the repo: git clone https://github.com/YOUR_USERNAME/movie-revenue-prediction.git